globocom/megadraft/README.md

 ## Plugins

-Checkout the [docs][docs-plugins] for information about plugin structure.
+Check out the [docs][docs-plugins] for information about plugin structure.
 To help in this process there is a [Yeoman Megadraft Plugin Generator][plugin-generator].